getgauge/docs.gauge.org/execution.rst

 Run Gauge specifications
 ========================
-This page provides information about how to run a specification, multiple arguments that can be used with the ``gauge run`` command when a spec is executed, verbose reporting, data driven execution, parallel execution of specs, and how to rerun failed and flaky tests.
+This page provides information about how to run a specification, multiple arguments that can be used with the ``gauge run`` command when a spec is executed, verbose reporting, data driven execution, parallel execution of specs, how to rerun failed and flaky tests, errors that occur when a spec is run, and troubleshooting information.

 For information about what a specification is and related details, see :ref:`write_gauge_specification`.